Operation Bellicose: Background

-British aerial reconnaissance of southern Germany at this time was mainly carried out by de Havilland Mosquito PR IV and PR VIII aircraft of No. 540 Squadron RAF from RAF Benson, Oxfordshire.
-The photographs were sent for assessment to the Central Interpretation Unit at Danesfield House, a 'large pseudo-Tudor mansion' near Medmenham, Buckinghamshire, 15 mi from Benson.
-At the beginning of June 1943, Squadron Leader Claude Wavell, head of G Section (Radar & Radio) at Medmenham, noticed stacks of ribbed metalwork lying outside the relocated Zeppelin shed in recent 'covers' of Friedrichshafen.
+British aerial reconnaissance of southern Germany was mainly carried out by de Havilland Mosquito PR IV and PR VIII aircraft of 540 Squadron from RAF Benson, Oxfordshire.
+The photographs were sent for assessment to the Central Interpretation Unit at Danesfield House near Medmenham, Buckinghamshire, 15 mi from Benson.
+At the beginning of June 1943, Squadron Leader Claude Wavell, head of G Section (Radar & Radio) at Medmenham, noticed stacks of ribbed metalwork lying outside the Zeppelin shed in recent 'covers' of Friedrichshafen.
 The pattern of the stacks had changed between photographic sorties, implying activity, and Wavell identified the metalwork as parts for the distinctive 24 ft lattice reflector dishes of Giant Würzburg radar (Würzburg-Riese) sets.

-The appearance and size of Würzburg-Riese dishes had been known to British intelligence since 2 May 1942, when Flight Lieutenant A.E.
-'Tony' Hill, in a Supermarine Spitfire PR IV of No.1 Photographic Reconnaissance Unit from Benson, had taken low-level oblique pictures of a German radar station at Domburg on Walcheren Island, Netherlands.
+The appearance and size of Würzburg-Riese dishes had been known to British intelligence since 2 May 1942, when Flight Lieutenant 'Tony' Hill, in a Spitfire PR IV of 1 Photographic Reconnaissance Unit from Benson, had taken low-level oblique pictures of a German radar station at Domburg on Walcheren Island, Netherlands.
 The pictures showed two Würzburg-Riese, pointed in different directions, so that the analysts got both a profile and a more full-face view.
 In the profile shot, a startled Luftwaffe member was standing at the foot of the ladder to the control cabin behind the dish, giving scale to the picture.
 A previous oblique by Hill, taken on 15 December 1941, had shown an example of the original, much smaller Würzburg set, with a 3 m sheet-metal dish, on a Normandy clifftop.
-This led to Operation Biting, the Bruneval Raid of 27–28 February 1942, in which C Company of 2nd Battalion, Parachute Regiment under Major (later Major-General) John Frost, parachuted from Armstrong Whitworth Whitley bombers of No. 51 Squadron RAF under Wing Commander Charles Pickard, stole the Würzburg and brought it to England aboard Motor Gun Boat MGB 312 of the Royal Navy.
+This led to Operation Biting, the Bruneval Raid of 27–28 February 1942, in which C Company of 2nd Battalion, Parachute Regiment under Major (later Major-General) John Frost, parachuted from Armstrong Whitworth Whitley bombers of 51 Squadron (Wing Commander Charles Pickard), stole the Würzburg and brought it to England aboard Motor Gun Boat (MGB) 312 of the Royal Navy.